-Persuasion is your ability to change another person’s opinion.
+Persuasion is a soft skill that enables you to change another person’s opinion.

 Persuasion is a process that can only be learned if you are open to the idea that someone you disagree with may have a valid opinion.